Section

 Prior to obtaining

-informed consent, an appropriate behavioral health representative
+informed consent, an appropriate behavioral health representative, as identified in

 must present the facts necessary for a person to make an informed